mprinc/vuex/docs/guide/modules.md

 #### Register Global Action in Namespaced Modules

-If you want to register global actions in namespaced modules, you can mark it with `root: true` and place the action definition to function `handler`.
+If you want to <span class='definition'>register global actions in namespaced modules</span>, you can mark it with `root: true` and place the action definition to function `handler`.
 For example:

 ``` js
 {